[?] Subscribe To This Site

 (This Russian English speaking Doctor has much health treatment equipment)

 Main religion is Roman Catholic while some others with their own churches exist.
-See: Taoro Park as well as Puerto de la Cruz.
+The island's Catholic cathedral is in San Christóbal de la Laguna.

 Autonomous with Cabildo insular Tenerife government while democratic with socialist strong tendencies by 2008.
-Please, consult Tenerife information Tenerife of capital Santa Cruz.
+Please, consult Tenerife information Tenerife of the capital of Tenerife.

-Tenerife President of Cabildo (Tenerife Island Government): Ricardo Melchior Navarro.
+Tenerife President of Cabildo (Tenerife Island Government): Carlos Enrique Alonso Rodríguez

-Canary Islands President Paulino Rivero, president for all islands including Tenerife
+who has a masters in economy.
+Canary Islands President Fernando Clavijo Battle of the political party CC, president for all islands including Tenerife

 Tenerife information Tenerife Emergencies